galiacheng/weblogic-aks-flux2-kustomize/README.md

 # GitOps sample for running Oracle WebLogic Server on Azure Kubernetes Service cluster

-This example is using Flux and Kustomize to create and manage Oracle WebLogic Cluster on Azure Kubernetes Service cluster automatically.
+This sample is using Flux and Kustomize to create and manage Oracle WebLogic Cluster on Azure Kubernetes Service cluster automatically.

 We will configure Flux: